 - Look at their tails - in both species the upper surface is black, the lower white.
 When disturbed, hares hold their tails low so that the black upper surface shows but rabbits cock theirs up to show the white under surface as a general alarm signal.
 These can often be seen when rabbits are scuttling for shelter.

-- Hares tend to lead solitary lives except when breeding, but rabbits live in groups.
+- Hares tend to lead solitary lives except when breeding, whereas rabbits live in groups.

 There are seven steps to successful rabbit management in urban environments: